This paper specifies the Governance module of the Cosmos SDK, which was first described in the Cosmos Whitepaper in June 2016.

 Example:

-command allows users to query all deposits for a given proposal.
+The vote command allows users to submit a vote for a given governance proposal.

 Example: